JadenEkbote/crashDetection.github.io/README.md

 ## Methodology

-The IoT-Based Crash Detection and Alert System is developed through the following key phases:
+The Crash Detection and Alert System is developed through the following key phases:

 1. **System Design**: Identify requirements, design system architecture, and plan hardware-software integration.